What is CSA? Community Supported / Community Shared Agriculture

 Examples of what you could expect:

-June - peas, radish, spring turnips, lettuces, salad mixes, spinach, chard, kale, culinary herbs, spring onions, bok choy
+JUNE & EARLY JULY - peas, radish, spring turnips, lettuces, salad mixes, spinach, chard, kale, culinary herbs, spring onions, bok choy

 We grow many familiar items, and some that may not be so familiar (e.g. heirloom varieties, unique colours etc).
 We provide a weekly newsletter with recipe ideas to help you use your vegetables.